CBIIT/p2p-datasci/mortality-tracker.md

 bigimg: "/img/antibodies.jpg"
 ---

-### Announcing a Workshop Presented by DCEG!
+### Attend the DCEG Webinar on the COVID-19 Mortality Tracker on June 24, 9:30 - 10:30 am

 ## Real-time FAIR Mortality Tracking: A New Data Commons Approach in the Age of COVID

-Subject: COVID-19 Mortality Tracker Webinar: Presented by DCEG Scientists

-Dear NCI Staff,

 Have you wondered how the epidemiological data for COVID-19 is being collected and disseminated nationwide?
 Or how the disease trajectory compares to other diseases during the same time period?